RahXephon: Reideen the Brave

-Both have appeared in the Super Robot Wars series, taking particular significance in Super Robot Wars MX where many characters note that Raideen and RahXephon are similar existences, and Brave Raideen has since been remade into Reideen.
+Both have appeared in the Super Robot Wars series, taking particular significance in Super Robot Wars MX where many characters note that Reideen and RahXephon are similar existences, and Reideen the Brave has since been remade into Reideen.
 The two also appear together in Super Robot Wars: Scramble Commander the 2nd.

 Neon Genesis Evangelion

 While some English-language reviewers did not mention the popular mecha anime Neon Genesis Evangelion in their reviews of RahXephon, others compared the two explicitly.
 Some reviewers noted similarities between the series' protagonists and their style and execution of events.
 John Huxley noted an episode with "soul searching" sequences reminiscent of Neon Genesis Evangelion with a "hint of Twin Peaks".

 After reviewing the first five episodes, Mike Pinsky of DVD Verdict wrote that much of RahXephon was "ripped off completely" from Neon Genesis Evangelion and although finding it to be a good show, he ruled that "This Evangelion Lite tastes good enough, but is much less filling."
 Christian Nutt of Anime Jump had seen the entire show when he wrote that "One of my least favorite aspects of RahXephon is its aping of Evangelion".
 In Protoculture Addicts Miyako Matsuda agreed that the shows were similar, but compared the two in RahXephon's favor: "it is very similar to Evangelion, but in many ways more original and exotic."
-In the same magazine, Martin Ouellette went as far as calling RahXephon an Neon Genesis Evangelion "imitation", but was so impressed that he exclaimed "the imitation has surpassed the original!"
+In the same magazine, Martin Ouellette went as far as calling RahXephon and Neon Genesis Evangelion "imitation", but was so impressed that he exclaimed "the imitation has surpassed the original!"